ehmatthes/pcc_2e/beyond_pcc/finding_employment/building_portfolio.md

 - You know how to manage a remote repository, not just a repository on your local system.
 - You know how issue trackers work, and you have a clear system for tracking issues over the course of a larger project.
 - You know how to submit, review, and accept pull requests.
+- You know how to manage a project environment, and make it easy for others to replicate.

 [top](#top)